cconard96/jamf/README.md

 - There is a rule enginge used to filter out imported devices.
 The default import action is to allow the import.
 - iPads and AppleTVs are imported as Computers, while iPhones are imported as Phones.

+## Locale Support
+- Contribute to French and Spanish localizations on (POEditor)[https://poeditor.com/join/project/BepTgrM7ab].
+- To request new languages, please open a GitHub issue.

 ## Versioning/Support
 - For each new major version of GLPI supported, the major version number of this plugin gets incremented.
 - For each feature release on the same major GLPI version, the minor version number of this plugin gets incremented.